 While 53 percent of Americans share the concern that significant obstacles still make it harder for women to get ahead compared to men, research from Barna Group has shown that three in ten people believe gender obstacles are largely gone.
 Women, however, are more likely to believe those obstacles exist compared to men (59 percent vs. 46 percent).
 Significantly, Barna reports that “evangelicals are the most skeptical of the existence of barriers for women in the workplace.
 Less than one-third (32 percent)—fewer than any other segment Barna studied—believe significant obstacles still exist.”

-This is why theologians, pastors, and Christian humanitarians are convening at CBE International’s conference in London to explore the social impact of failed biblical interpretations.
+This is why theologians, pastors, and Christian humanitarians are convening at CBE International’s online conference to explore the social impact of failed biblical interpretations.
 Our goal is to consider the confluence of three different yet overlapping spheres: (1) global development/humanitarian work, (2) Christian faith, and (3) gender equality—three distinct disciplines that when aligned hold unrealized and extraordinary potential for human flourishing.
 The diagrams below represent both the challenge and the unique opportunity the conference sessions will address.
 Conference sessions will consider both the theological flaws of male-only authority while also showing the impact of gender equality in humanitarian work.
 When harmonized, the gospel frees us to build a more just world to the glory of Christ.
 We hope you’ll join us!

 This article appeared in “Freedom to Flourish: Aligning Christian Faith and Women’s Equality with Humanitarian Work,” the Summer 2020 issue of Mutuality magazine.
 Read the full issue here.